The name and district number of Alex Ramel

 Rep. Alex Ramel was appointed to the legislature in January of 2020.
-In 2022, he was elected by his colleagues to the leadership role of Majority Whip.
-In the past three sessions, Rep. Ramel led on legislation to:
+In 2022, 2024, and again in 2026 he was elected by his colleagues to the leadership role of Majority Whip.
+Over the last six sessions, Rep. Ramel led on legislation to:

 • Create the Washington state scenic bike routes program.